lammps/lammps/doc/src/fix_eco_force.rst

 """"""""""""

 This fix is part of the MISC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the :doc:`Build package <Build_package>` doc page for more info.